seequality/seequality_powerbi_python_toolkit/readme.md

 ```
 python seequality_powerbi_python_toolkit.py -m "get-and-check-dashboards-only" -o "file"
 ```

+Avaliable method options are:
+* get-and-check-all
+* get-and-check-dashboards-only

-The avaliable output options are:
+Avaliable output options are:
 * file
 * console

 ## sample output
-The output of the script is the text file with all of the Power BI element's names and url's including the information about the elements that contains at least one visual errors.
-Apart from the text file there will be also the screenshoot of the visual error if any.
+The output of the script is the text file with all of the Power BI element's names and url's including the information about the elements that contains at least one visual error.
+Apart from the text file there will be also the screenshoot with the visual error if any.
 ```
 app > <app_name> > <app_url>
 workspace > <workspace_name> > <workspace_url>